 I’ve been attending Glorious Hope for about twelve weeks now.
 It is a recovery program initiated by Christ’s Commission Fellowship (CCF), the church my family and I have been part of for about a decade now.
 Glorious Hope aims to help liberate the families from the bondage of destructive hurts, habits, and hang-ups through our Lord Jesus Christ and to equip them with tools to overcome them in order to be productive in the community.

-I have realized that I continue to do the things I do, which I never really wanted to do in the first place, and could not seem to overcome these bad habits, destructive hurts, and hang-ups because I have not fully surrendered my life yet to Jesus… Even if I have prayed to receive Him (several times) and have even gone through water baptism.
+I have realized that I continue to do the things I do, which I never really wanted to do in the first place, and could not seem to overcome these bad habits, destructive hurts, and hang-ups because I have not fully surrendered my life yet to Jesus… Even if I have prayed to receive Him (several times) and have professed my faith publicly through water baptism.

 I came face to face with the fact that we do not become a Christian simply because we have prayed to receive Christ.
 We do not become a Christian because we went through water baptism.
 To be a Christian means to be a follower of Christ, to surrender our lives to Him, to know His voice and live by His teachings.